-- provides the count of firewall activity per action (Block, Log/Simulate, JS Challenge, Challenge, etc) taken on traffic during the analytics report duration.
+- Events by action provides the count of firewall activity per action (Block, Log/Simulate, JS Challenge, Challenge, etc) taken on traffic during the analytics report duration

-- lists the firewall activity per Cloudflare security feature (WAF, Firewall Rules, Access Rules, Hotlink Protection, Rate Limits, etc).
+- Events by service lists the firewall activity per Cloudflare security feature (WAF, Firewall Rules, Access Rules, Hotlink Protection, Rate Limits, etc).

-- summarizes firewall events by date to show the action taken and the Cloudflare security feature applied.
+- Activity log summarizes firewall events by date to show the action taken and the Cloudflare security feature applied.

-- counts automatically mitigated attacks blocked by Cloudflare over the last 72 hours.
+- Denial-of-service attacks mitigated counts automatically mitigated Layer 4 attacks blocked by Cloudflare over the last 72 hours.

 For further details on firewall analytics, read our blog post introducing the new firewall tab and analytics.